Metro Tunnel: Tunnelling

 In April, June, and July 2019, multiple rail lines in Melbourne's east were shut down for several weeks to allow construction of the tunnel entrances near Kensington and South Yarra.
 The first tunnel boring machine began to be assembled in North Melbourne in June 2019.

 In February 2020, TBM Joan completed the first section of the tunnel from Arden to Kensington, travelling 1.2 km and installing 4,200 curved concrete segments to create 700 rings lining the walls of the tunnel.
 Two months later, TBM Meg completed the accompanying tunnel, from Arden to Kensington.
 The third TBM, TBM Millie, began tunnelling to the South Yarra eastern tunnel entrance on 27 April 2020.
 As part of this process, it was lowered underground and assembled along with its counterpart TBM Alice.
 It tunnelled 1.7 km to its destination.
 TBM Alice was released a month later, on 25 May 2020.
 TBM Joan began tunnelling again, this time towards Parkville, from Arden, on 25 May 2020.
 The release of TBM Meg towards Parkville meant that for the first time in the project, all four TBMs were tunnelling at the same time.

 In May 2020, major traffic changes were put in place near Flinders Street Station in order to improve safety around large trucks entering acoustic sheds as a part of the project.
 Left turns from St Kilda Road to Flinders Street were removed, and the pedestrian crossing between St Paul's Cathedral and Federation Square was temporarily closed.
-The crossing will likely reopen in January 2022.